samir54883/Zynetic-Coding-Assignment-/README.md

 # <span style="color:green">☁️ Weather Dashboard — Zynetic Coding Assignment

 A responsive weather dashboard built with **React + Vite**, styled using **Styled Components**, and powered by the **OpenWeatherMap API**.
 I created this  project as part of the Zynetic Frontend Assignment.
 ---
+## You Can Find my site at : `https://samir54883.github.io/Zynetic-Coding-Assignment-/`

+---